vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 # RFC  - 2021-11-03 - Ingest APM stats in `datadog-agent` source with consistent user experience

 Datadog traces support in the `datadog_agent` source was initially documented in this [RFC][trace-support-pr].
-However, the Datadog `traceagent` submits more data than just traces.
+However, the Datadog `trace-agent` submits more data than just traces.
 It also sends statistics ("APM Stats") about the running time of each instrumented resource (i.e. a given piece of code) that are aggregated over time (based on 100% of the traces received).
 Those APM stats are very important as they highlight code hot spots and ease aggregation.
 And, as a result, APM stats should be handled by Vector.